Oregon Folklife Network documents, supports, and celebrates Oregon's diverse cultural traditions and tradition-bearers.

 Phone: 503-853-4383

-She earned her MA and PhD from the University of Oregon (go Ducks) and has held curatorial positions at the Burke Museum of Natural and Cultural History and the Portland Art Museum as well as teaching appointments at the University of Oregon, University of Washington, and Northwest Indian College.
-She recently completed a writing fellowship at the School for Advanced Research where she revised her book manuscript for publication titled: Subverting the Master Narrative: Museums, Power and Native Life in California.
-Deana serves on the boards of the Oregon Museums Association and the Confluence Project.
+She earned her MA and PhD from the University of Oregon and has held curatorial positions at the Burke Museum of Natural and Cultural History and the Portland Art Museum as well as teaching appointments at the University of Oregon, University of Washington, and Northwest Indian College.
+During a writing fellowship at the School for Advanced Research she coauthored the Standards for Museum with Native American Collections.
+Deana serves on the Museum Advisory Council and brings expertise to OFN on serving Oregon's Indigenous communities.

 Email: therrera@uoregon.edu